jshint/jshint.github.io/pages/docs.md

     // Code here will be linted with JSHint.
     /* jshint ignore:start */
-    // Code here will be linted with ignored by JSHint.
+    // Code here will be ignored by JSHint.
     /* jshint ignore:end */

 All code in between `ignore:start` and `ignore:end` won't be passed to JSHint